 PCA Industry Qualifications

-The PCA is the awarding body for a number of industry recognised surveyor qualifications.
+The PCA is the awarding body for a number of industry recognised surveyor qualifications, alongside Awarding Body of the Built Environment (ABBE).
+ABBE is the leading awarding organisation providing qualifications for the built environment.

 Surveyor level qualifications

-In order to complete the CSRT and CSSW qualifications, a separate Legal and Health & Safety examination must also be undertaken.
+In order to complete the CSDB/CSTDB and CSSW qualifications, candidates must also sit and pass a separate Legal and Health & Safety examination module.

 All of the examinations comprise a rigorous process made up of both written papers and oral examinations to thoroughly test and evaluate a candidates knowledge and ability to apply that knowledge in practice.

-Upcoming changes to the qualification for the damp & timber industry in 2018
+*Changes to qualifications for the damp & timber industry in 2018

 From 1st January 2018 the Certificated Surveyor in Remedial Treatments (CSRT) qualification will be re-named Certificated Surveyor of Timber & Dampness in Buildings (CSTDB).